-Of course, it is possible to learn while teaching — I find that sharing what I know with others increases my grasp of the fundamentals, and even helps me derive new knowledge from old, as I have to explain what I already know in new ways and mentally put that information in new contexts as I do.
-But this type of learning is different than applied study or research in that it’s looking at existing knowledge from a new angle, rather than acquiring new knowledge.
+Of course, it’s possible to learn while teaching.
+I find that sharing what I know with others increases my grasp of the fundamentals, and even helps me derive new knowledge from old, as I have to explain what I already know in new ways and mentally put that information in new contexts as I do.
+This type of learning is different than applied study or research in that it’s looking at existing knowledge from a new angle, rather than acquiring new knowledge.

 And this is where I take issue with mastery: all too often, with increased knowledge comes a decreased ability to ask questions.

 I believe the difficulty in asking questions as you learn more about a subject stems from two different issues.

 The first issue is that there are fewer people you can ask questions who have knowledge above your own.
 In other words, there are fewer people who possess knowledge or experience you do not, and therefore the number of resources available to you are fewer and further between.

 The second issue is one that would seem to be more easily solvable, but which is perhaps even more persnickety in that it’s socially enforced.
 As our self-perception as experts increase, we’re less likely to ask questions because we 1. don’t think it will be beneficial, due to the dwindling number of people in the world who might be able to answer with sophistication, and 2. asking questions seems to imply a lack of mastery, which in turn could negatively impact our self-perception as experts.